yukoba/nd4j/index.md

 ---
 {% include JB/setup %}

-ND4J is a scientific computing library for (see our [examples](introduction.html)) the JVM.
+ND4J is a scientific computing library for the JVM.
 It is meant to be used in production environments rather than as a research tool, which means routines are designed to run fast with minimum RAM requirements.

 **Main features**